tankuday21/GeminiForExcel/SETUP.md

 ### 3. Configure API Key in Excel
 Click "AI Copilot" → Enter your API key when prompted

+**Security Note:** API keys are stored with basic obfuscation in browser storage.
+For maximum security:
+- Use the "Remove API Key" button in Settings when not actively using the add-in
+- Consider re-entering your API key each session rather than storing it
+- Never share your API key or workbooks that might contain stored keys

 ---

 ## Option B: Production Deployment (GitHub Pages - FREE)